 The rainy season brings a humid atmosphere along with it.
 This in itself spells disaster for those with chemically treated hair, as hair being hydroscopic – absorbs the moisture from the atmosphere and this nullifies the effect of any chemical treatment or product used on the hair.
-Moreover dust, grime and other pollutants stick to these chemicals, which again contribute to the tangling and knotting of your hair during monsoons.
+Moreover, dust, grime, and other driveragent plus product key generator pollutants stick to these chemicals, which again contribute to the tangling and knotting of your hair during monsoons.

 Hair tends to get wet during monsoons and tying up the hair will only lead to the rainwater being trapped in your hair.
 With a humid atmosphere, drying of the hair becomes a problem and a damp skin of the head is breeding ground for fungal infections, dandruff, and lice on the scalp.
 While tying up your hair is not advised during monsoon, nor is leaving it open advisable; Dr. Deepti suggests a loose bun or a loose ponytail as these do not trap much water and also protect your hair from direct exposure to the humidity.